-Kefir is a food that is worth including in our breakfasts.
-It is easily digested, and most importantly, won’t make you feel bad if you are lactose intolerant.
+Kefir is worth including in your breakfast beyond just our tips to help with constipation.
+It’s easy to digest, and most importantly, it won’t make you feel bad if you’re lactose intolerant.

 - Its bacteria and yeast form an enzyme called lactase, which absorbs lactose.
-As if that weren’t enough, kefir is high in protein.
+On top of that, kefir is high in protein.

-- If we combine a little kefir with fresh fruit, we’ll have a very good breakfast that will prevent constipation.
+- If you combine a little kefir with fresh fruit, what you get a is a great breakfast option to help prevent constipation.

 5. The best fruits for constipation

-Below are some of the best fruit for improving intestinal movement:
+Here are some of the best for improving intestinal movement:

 - Grapes (with skin and seeds)